-Title: K/503/5666 Hand process fish in a retail environment Level: 2 Credit value: 6 GLH: 21 Learning outcomes The learner will: Assessment criteria The learner can: Understand safe working practices in relation to hand-processing fish Explain the importance of hygiene in relation to hand-processing fish Describe the organisation's hygiene policy relating to hand-processing fish Describe safe working practices relating to hand-processing fish Explain the importance of following safe working practices when hand-processing fish Explain the dangers and disadvantages of using unsafe and blunt tools to hand- process fish Describe possible types of accident and injury associated with hand-processing fish Describe organisational procedures for dealing with accidents and injuries that occur when hand-processing fish Explain the importance of following the organisation's cleaning schedule for the area where fish is hand-processed 2.
-Understand the relationship between the anatomy of fish and the way fish are hand-processed 2.1 Explain how the arrangement of body parts of a flat fish differs from that of a round fish 2.2 Explain how the different arrangement of body parts affects the way that flat and round fish are hand-processed
+Title: K/503/5666 Hand process fish in a retail environment Level: 2 Credit value: 6 GLH: 21 Learning outcomes The learner will: Assessment criteria The learner can: Understand safe working practices in relation to hand-processing fish 1.1 Explain the importance of hygiene in relation to hand-processing fish 1.2 Describe the organisation's hygiene policy relating to hand-processing fish 1.3 Describe safe working practices relating to hand-processing fish 1.4 Explain the importance of following safe working practices when hand-processing fish 1.5 Explain the dangers and disadvantages of using unsafe and blunt tools to hand-process fish 1.6 Describe possible types of accident and injury associated with hand-processing fish 1.7 Describe organisational procedures for dealing with accidents and injuries that occur when hand-processing fish 1.8 Explain the importance of following the organisation's cleaning schedule for the area where fish is hand-processed Understand the relationship between the anatomy of fish and the way fish are hand-processed 2.1 Explain how the arrangement of body parts of a flat fish differs from that of a round fish 2.2 Explain how the different arrangement of body parts affects the way that flat and round fish are hand-processed

-3. Be able to hand process fish 3.1 Perform checks to ensure that the fis be prepared is of saleable quality 3.2 Hand-process fish in ways that attern to: achieve organisational specification for yield and quality minimise waste keep fish in a saleable condition throughout processing maintain own and other people's health and safety 3.3 Place processed products that meet organisational specifications into containers that will keep them in a saleable condition 4.
-Be able to maintain own work area in a condition fit for hand-processing fish 4.1 Organise own work area, equipment tools to enable fish to be hand-proces safely, hygienically and efficiently 4.2 Maintain hygienic working conditions when handling fish npt ons to: achieve organisational specification for yield and quality minimise waste keep fish in a saleable condition throughout processing maintain own and other people's health and safety 3.3 Place processed products that meet organisational specifications into containers that will keep them in a saleable condition 4.
-Be able to maintain own work area in a condition fit for hand-processing fish 4.1 Organise own work area, equipment tools to enable fish to be hand-processing fish 4.2 Maintain hygienic working conditions ons for yield and quality minimise waste keep fish in a saleable condition throughout processing maintain own and other people's health and safety 3.3 Place processed products that meet organisational specifications into containers that will keep them in a saleable condition 4.
-Be able to maintain own work area in a condition fit for hand-processing fish 4.1 Organise own work area, equipment tools to enable fish to be hand-processing fish 4.2 Maintain hygienic working conditions keep fish in a saleable condition throughout processing maintain own and other people's health and safety 3.3 Place processed products that meet organisational specifications into containers that will keep them in a saleable condition 4.
-Be able to maintain own work area in a condition fit for hand-processing fish 4.1 Organise own work area, equipment tools to enable fish to be hand-processing fish 4.2 Maintain hygienic working conditions throughout processing maintain own and other people's health and safety 3.3 Place processed products that meet organisational specifications into containers that will keep them in a saleable condition 4.
-Be able to maintain own work area in a condition fit for hand-processing fish 4.1 Organise own work area, equipment tools to enable fish to be hand-processing fish 4.2 Maintain hygienic working conditions health and safety 3.3 Place processed products that meet organisational specifications into containers that will keep them in a saleable condition 4.
-Be able to maintain own work area in a condition fit for hand-processing fish 4.1 Organise own work area, equipment tools to enable fish to be hand-proce safely, hygienically and efficiently 4.2 Maintain hygienic working conditions 4.
-Be able to maintain own work area in a condition fit for hand-processing fish 4.1 Organise own work area, equipment tools to enable fish to be hand-processing fish 4.2 Maintain hygienic working conditions condition fit for hand-processing fishtools to enable fish to be hand-proce safely, hygienically and efficiently4.2Maintain hygienic working conditions ······································ ; 4.3 Dispose of waste from the hand- processing of fish in ways that meet and organisational requirements legal 4.4 Clean and tidy own work area, tools equipment after hand-processing fish accordance with the organisation's cleaning schedule Additional information about this unit N/A Unit aim (s)This unit assesses the occupational competence of individuals who hand-proce fish in a retail environment.)SS Assessment requirements specified by a sector or regulatory body (if appropriate)This unit requires workplace assessment o occupational competence. of Simulation is not allowed for any performa evidence within this unit. nce If the assessor is unable to make judgeme about the specialist skills and knowledge covered by this unit, expert witness testime must be sought from a person with suitable current experience, to confirm the candidate's competence.
+3. Be able to hand process fish 3.1 Perform checks to ensure that the fish to be prepared is of saleable quality 3.2 Hand-process fish in ways that attempt to: achieve organisational specifications for yield and quality minimise waste keep fish in a saleable condition throughout processing maintain own and other people's health and safety 3.3 Place processed products that meet organisational specifications into containers that will keep them in a saleable condition Be able to maintain own work area in a condition fit for hand-processing fish 4.1 Organise own work area, equipment and tools to enable fish to be hand-processed safely, hygienically and efficiently 4.2 Maintain hygienic working conditions when handling fish 4.3 Dispose of waste from the hand- processing of fish in ways that meet legal and organisational requirements 4.4 Clean and tidy own work area, tools and equipment after hand-processing fish, in accordance with the organisation's cleaning schedule Additional information about this unit N/A Unit aim (s) This unit assesses the occupational competence of individuals who hand-process fish in a retail environment.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit requires workplace assessment of occupational competence.
+Simulation is not allowed for any performance evidence within this unit.
+If the assessor is unable to make judgements about the specialist skills and knowledge covered by this unit, expert witness testimony must be sought from a person with suitable current experience, to confirm the candidate's competence.
 For the purposes of this unit, 'processing' means: skinning, heading, scaling, gutting, boning, portioning and steaking either flat or round fish filleting both a flat and a round fish AC 1.2: If the organisation does not have a written policy, learners need to ask their manager for broad guidelines and follow these where the unit refers to a policy.
 Skillsmart Retail's Assessment Principles for Retail Qualifications can be found on their website (www.skillsmartretail.com) Details of the relationship of the unit and relevant national occupational standards N/A